CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — the combination of 'Cursor' editor + AI model configuration is a very specific niche.
-The trigger terms are specific enough to avoid conflicts with general AI model skills or general Cursor usage skills.
+Highly distinctive with a clear niche — specifically about AI model configuration within Cursor IDE.
+The trigger terms are specific enough (combining 'cursor' with model-related terms) to avoid conflicts with general AI or general Cursor skills.

 3 / 3